scheidelg/testwiki/pages/tech_editing/markdown_rules.md

 Particuarly for any content that might be printed - as opposed to only being read in a web browser - make sure to provide the URL as text.

-## Horizontal Line Break Before H2 Headers
+## Horizontal Rule Breaks

-I generally prefer to see a stronger indicator of a new section than just a larger font and a bit of leading white space.
-As a rule, insert `<hr class="tight">` before H2 headers (except immediately after the page header).
+I generally prefer to see a stronger indicator of a new section than just a slightly larger font and a small amount of leading white space (i.e., top margin).
+I'm trying out a few different formatting options; for now:

+ * If there is introductory text immediately after the page header (H1 style), then insert `<hr class="tight">` between that introductory text and the first H2 header.

+ * If there isn't any introductory text immediately after the page header, then **don't** insert a horizontal rule before the first H2 header.

+ * Consider whether readability is improved by inserting a horizontal rule vs. a larger top margin for the H2 style.

 ## Page Timestamps